notmaj0r/CheatRunner/README.md

 Send `CheatRunner.elf` to your already-jailbroken PS5 using your preferred payload loader.

-Then open the dashboard on your browser:
+Then open the dashboard in your browser:

 ```text
 http://<PS5-IP>:9999